damiendevienne/phylter/README.md

 **Phylter** is written in R language.

 ## Installation
 **Phylter** is not yet on CRAN.
-To use it, open a terminal and type:
+To use it now, open a terminal and type:
 ```console
 git clone https://github.com/damiendevienne/phylter.git
 cd phylter